lm2-poly/shot-peening-viewer-exe/README.md

 In the root, you can either launch the Python file shot-peening-viewer, or the Notebook file notebook-shot-peening-viewer.

 In the Notebook there are instructions to install the required packages.

+To install the app you need to go on the release section in Github and download the one compatible with your operating system.
+It needs to be saved in the same repository where you have all the files from the github repository.